UCONN

 <a href="https://www.google.com/">clickable text goes to google.com</a>

-Or we can link to pages directly in our home directory
+Or we can link to pages directly in our home directory.

-<a href="simple.html">clickable text goes to url</a>
+<a href="first.html">clickable text goes to url</a>

-Can create a link for an email address
+Can create a link for an email address.

 <a href="mailto:EMAIL_ADDRESS">john.iacovacci@uconn.edu</a>